 This arranging vision and talent is key to HAVYN’s fully independent workflow—where they perform, record, mix, and master all of their own tracks end-to-end.

 “You don’t need to be skilled to find cool sounds on the internet.”

-That’s what Headley said in a discussion about the changing work of music production.
+That’s what Shaq said in a discussion about the changing work of music production.
 We can stream a song over a billion times globally and enjoy it regardless of whether or not the artist(s) made any of the sound components themselves.
 It doesn’t matter who played that guitar lick, necessarily: it matters who put it into a creative assembly and released it.